the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

-## Pavlov is NOT supported by SideQuest as it will be officially purchasable Via the Oculus app store in the future.
+## Pavlov is not fully supported by SideQuest, it will also be officially purchasable Via the Oculus app store in the future.

 #### PavLov Discord link and about installation